+Label Description

-Label Description IGMP Snooping Table Shows a list of current IP multicast IGMP Snooping Check to enable global IGMP snooping IGMP Query Mode Configures the switch to be the IGMP querier.
-Only one IGMP querier is allowed in an IGMP application.
-Auto will select the switch with the lowest IP address as the querier.
+IGMP Snooping Check to enable global IGMP snooping

+IGMP Query Configures the switch to be the IGMP querier.
+Only one IGMP querier

+Mode is allowed in an IGMP application.
+Auto will select the switch with the

+lowest IP address as the querier.

 Apply Click to apply the configurations.

 Help Shows help file.

-5.3.2 MVR
+5.2.2 MVR